ec429/TestLite/README.txt

  (hopefully) better performance.
 It is designed for use with the Realism Overhaul suite of mods.

-TestLite is currently in alpha; it's had little testing, and currently shows a lot of debugging info to the user.
+TestLite is currently in beta; it hasn't had much testing, and there may still be one or two missing features.

 TestLite is developed by Edward Cree, aka 'soundnfury'.